mhz-edu/devchallenge22/readme.md

 Comment
 ###
 I haven't had much of experience with image processing before.
 I was able to find a library called `sharp`, but my algorithm was pretty basic and straighforward.
-That is why response took 16 seconds on my test example (on my machine of course).
+That is why response took ~19 seconds on my test example (on my machine of course).
 Probably I should have used streams somehow, but there wasn't enough time for me to rework my solution with them.

+> As a followup I've tried to rework my final solution a little bit.
+Despite the fact that `sharp` library is written with streams in mind, switching to sreams alone hasn't provided substantial performance increase.
+So I've tried to put image processing in a kind of worker process.
+I created a separate worker script with image processing.
+Main POST request controller contains logic to extract metadata and separate incoming image into stripes of 1 cell in height.
+Also to manage several child worker processes I've added worker pool logic.
+Also it turns out that getting cell stats by `sharp` takes about 50ms which had given 20s for 400 cell test image.
+So I've switched to direct byte counting.
+Overall, all these changes lowered response time to ~1s for test example image.
+Updates are available in the `final-followup` branch.